Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Retinoblastoma is a cancer of the eye.
 It most often occurs in young children, usually before 3 years of age.
 This cancer rarely develops in children older than age 5.
 Retinoblastoma forms in the retina of the eye.
 The retina is a thin layer of nerve tissue in the back of the eye.
 The cells of the retina detect light and color.
 Retinoblastoma may affect one eye (unilateral, most common) or both eyes (bilateral).

-In most cases, retinoblastoma results from a change (mutation) in a gene known as the retinoblastoma (RB1) gene.
+In most cases, retinoblastoma results from a change or mutation in a gene known as the retinoblastoma (RB1) gene.
 When there is a mutation of the RB1 gene, cells grow and divide abnormally.

 There are two types of retinoblastoma: non-hereditary (sporadic) and hereditary.